 It’s out of scope for this tutorial to handle cover how you debug a failing build or old patches that no longer will apply cleanly.
 You’ll need to review the source and patches yourself to make any headway at this point.

-Since you’re doing all the work yourself, you’ve also volunteered to test the new package and to become your own one-man quality assurance department.
-Maybe you didn’t realize that this what what you signed up for when you started, but here we are.
+Since you’re doing all the work yourself, you’ve also volunteered to test the new package and to become your one-man quality assurance department.
+Maybe you didn’t realize that this what you signed up for when you started, but here we are.

-But how exactly do you test your own RPM package?
+But how exactly do you test your RPM package?
 You should install and test that it works, of course.
 You can install it and make sure everything got installed in the correct locations.
 You should also test that the software works as expected.

-You probably want to perform the testing in a disposable virtual machine from your own PC, or possibly on a cheap pay-by-the-hour virtual private server provider like Linode.
+You probably want to perform the testing in a disposable virtual machine from your PC, or possibly on a cheap pay-by-the-hour virtual private server provider like Linode.
 This isolates your main machine if there were any unintended problems with the new version.